rust-embedded/discovery/src/08-leds-again/README.md

 # LEDs, again

-In the last section, I gave you *initialized* (configured) peripherals (I initialized them in `aux::init`).
+In the last section, I gave you *initialized* (configured) peripherals (I initialized them in `aux8::init`).
 That's why just writing to `BSRR` was enough to control the LEDs.
 But, peripherals are not *initialized* right after the microcontroller boots.

 In this section, you'll have more fun with registers.
 I won't do any initialization and you'll have to initialize configure `GPIOE` pins as digital outputs pins so that you'll be able to drive LEDs